privcount/privcount/doc/CounterTests.markdown

 See the port variant notes under ExitInteractiveCircuitCount.

-- ExitCircuitStreamCount
+- ExitCircuitStreamHistogram

-The counts for ExitCircuitStreamCount match ExitStreamCount, but since ExitCircuitStreamCount is a per-circuit stream count histogram, there may be some inaccuracy due to bucket sizes.
+The counts for ExitCircuitStreamHistogram match ExitStreamCount, but since ExitCircuitStreamHistogram is a per-circuit stream count histogram, there may be some inaccuracy due to bucket sizes.
-Increasing ExitStreamCount also increases ExitCircuitStreamCount.
+Increasing ExitStreamCount also increases ExitCircuitStreamHistogram.

-- ExitCircuitInteractiveStreamCount
+- ExitCircuitInteractiveStreamHistogram
-- ExitCircuitOtherPortStreamCount
+- ExitCircuitOtherPortStreamHistogram
-- ExitCircuitP2PStreamCount
+- ExitCircuitP2PStreamHistogram
-- ExitCircuitWebStreamCount
+- ExitCircuitWebStreamHistogram

 See the port variant notes under ExitInteractiveCircuitCount.